Why Do We Celebrate Easter for 50 Days?

 Most people think of Easter as a single day.
 It’s never had the commercial appeal of Christmas, and because it always falls on Sunday, most people don’t get an additional day off from work.
 But for Catholics, Easter isn’t just a day, it’s a whole season.
-This year, the Easter season stretches all the way to June 12th, the feast of Pentecost.
+The Easter season stretches all the way to the feast of Pentecost.
 Lent, which sometimes feels like it’s stretching on forever, is actually forty days long.
 Easter, on the other hand, is all of fifty days long.
 About these fifty days theologian Nathan Mitchell writes:

 One way the church pursues this goal of seeing God present in the world is through the reading of the Acts of the Apostles.
 At Masses all through the Easter season, our usual practice of reading from the Old Testament is replaced be reading from the Acts of the Apostles.
 These readings tell the story of the church’s earliest days, and the beginnings of our faith’s spreading throughout the ancient world.
 These stories of heroism, controversies, persecutions and miracles all testify to the continued presence of the Risen Christ in the world, through the lives of his disciples, and the actions of the Holy Spirit.